 Jim Kelly practices law in the areas of business/commercial litigation, insurance litigation, products liability and personal injury.
 He has been lead counsel in more than 150 jury trials; more than 200 arbitrations, mediations, and other ADR; and more than 60 appearances in Federal and State Courts of Appeal.

 Mr. Kelly was recognized in The Best Lawyers in America® for Commercial Litigation, Insurance Law, Antitrust Litigation, Mergers & Acquisitions Litigation, Securities Litigation, Trusts & Estates Litigation, and Personal Injury Litigation in 2018 and each of the 24 years immediately preceding.
 He was also named a 2012 "Lawyer of the Year" for the Greensboro region in the area of Insurance Law by The Best Lawyers in America®.
 Mr. Kelly is a lecturer in alternative dispute mediation, trial advocacy, and insurance and products liability laws.
-He has been named to Business North Carolina's "Legal Elite" list for more than seven years and in 2012 and 2013, he was selected to Business North Carolina's "Legal Elite Hall of Fame" in the area of Business Litigation.
+He has been named to Business North Carolina's "Legal Elite" list for more than eight years and in 2011, he was selected to Business North Carolina's "Legal Elite Hall of Fame" in the area of Business Litigation.
 Mr. Kelly has also been recognized as a North Carolina “Super Lawyer” in Business Litigation and Insurance Coverage by Super Lawyers magazine every year since its inception, and named to the national Super Lawyers Corporate Counsel listing.
 He is AV® rated by Martindale-Hubbell.*

 * CV, BV, and AV are registered certification marks of Reed Elsevier Properties Inc., used in accordance with the Martindale-Hubbell certification procedure's standards and policies.